 When the Board approved draft final accessibility guidelines for trails, coverage of shared use paths was deferred to a future rulemaking.
 Commenters on the outdoor developed areas rule had previously raised concerns about the need for differing guidelines for shared use paths.
-They noted that shared use paths differ from trails and typically are in more developed outdoor areas, as opposed to the more primitive trail settings.
+Commenters noted that shared use paths differ from trails and typically are in more developed outdoor areas, as opposed to the more primitive trail settings.
 Unlike trails, shared use paths are designed to serve both bicyclists and pedestrians and are used for transportation and recreation purposes.

-As a result, we initiated rulemaking to cover shared use paths.
-In September 2010, we held a public information meeting in conjunction with the ProWalk/ProBike 2010 Conference.
+As a result, the Board initiated rulemaking to cover shared use paths.
+In September 2010, it held a public information meeting in conjunction with the ProWalk/ProBike 2010 Conference.
 This meeting provided an opportunity for individuals with disabilities, designers of shared use paths, and others with expertise in this area to share information with the Board to assist in the development of new accessibility guidelines.
-We then published an ANPRM for shared use paths in March 2011.
-In February 2013, we published a Supplemental Notice of Proposed Rulemaking to include requirements for shared use paths as part of the public rights-of-way rule.
-The next step for this rulemaking is a final rule.
-The Board is evaluating the timing of the final rule while considering the impacts of Executive Order 13777, “Enforcing the Regulatory Reform Agenda, which was rescinded earlier this year.
+It then published an ANPRM for shared use paths in March 2011.
+In February 2013, the Board published a Supplemental Notice of Proposed Rulemaking to include requirements for shared use paths as part of the public rights-of-way rule.
+The Board suspended action on this rule in 2017 in light of Executive Order 13777 Enforcing the Regulatory Reform Agenda, which was rescinded earlier this year.
 The next step for this rulemaking is a final rule, planned for FY 2022.

-- notice of proposed rulemaking – December 21, 1992
+- notice of proposed rulemaking: December 21, 1992

-- interim final rule – June 20, 1994
+- interim final rule: June 20, 1994

-- final rule – January 13, 1998 (public rights-of-way not included in the final rule)
+- final rule: January 13, 1998 (public rights-of-way not included in the final rule)

-- notice of intent to establish advisory committee – August 12, 1999
+- notice of intent to establish advisory committee: August 12, 1999

-- notice establishing advisory committee – October 20, 1999
+- notice establishing advisory committee: October 20, 1999

 - full committee meetings: December 2-3, 1999; February 9-11, 2000; May 18-19, 2000; August 16-18, 2000; October 18-20, 2000

-- committee presented recommendations to the Board – January 10, 2001
+- committee presented recommendations to the Board: January 10, 2001

-- draft guidelines – June 17, 2002
+- draft guidelines: June 17, 2002

-- public hearing – October 8, 2002
+- public hearing: October 8, 2002

-- notice of availability of second set of draft guidelines – November 23, 2005
+- notice of availability of second set of draft guidelines: November 23, 2005

-- notice of proposed rulemaking – July 26, 2011
+- notice of proposed rulemaking: July 26, 2011

-- information meeting on shared use paths – September 13, 2010
+- information meeting on shared use paths: September 13, 2010

-- advance notice of proposed rulemaking on shared use paths – March 28, 2011
+- advance notice of proposed rulemaking on shared use paths: March 28, 2011

-- supplemental notice of proposed rulemaking on shared use paths - February 14, 2013
+- supplemental notice of proposed rulemaking on shared use paths: February 14, 2013

-Passenger Vessels.
 This rulemaking will address access to ferries, cruise ships, excursion boats, and other vessels.
-In 1994, the Access Board and DOT funded a research project to assess the feasibility and impact of providing access to a variety of vessels.
+In 1994, the Board and DOT funded a research project to assess the feasibility and impact of providing access to a variety of vessels.
 This project was completed in July 1996 and provided valuable information for rulemaking.
 The Board and DOT also held an information meeting with organizations representing people with disabilities and the marine industry to determine the scope and complexity of the rulemaking.